 - Cases, Cables, Etc. $1800

 A “Cheap DJ” does not take into account all these variables while a Professional DJ takes the time and effort to invest in their clients and their business to produce repeatable services and have a very successful wedding night that is free of issues and interruptions.
 And yes those figures are not a joke or some pie in the sky numbers.
-A professional DJ can spend 17x, 25x or even more than the “cheap DJ”.
-Over the past few years technology has drastically lowered the bar on the price of entry-level equipment which has birthed the phenomenon that “anyone can be a DJ”.
-The thing is these so-called DJs do not have the experience you will need to make sure your wedding entertainment goes off without a hitch and part of that is a requirement of serious investment in their equipment which professional DJs consistently updates their equipment to keep up with new technology trends or to retire older equipment.
+A professional DJ can spend 17x, 25x or even more than the “Cheap DJ”.
+It’s a requirement of serious investment in their equipment which professional DJs consistently updates their equipment to keep up with new technology trends or to retire older equipment.

 One big complaint you will hear about low-cost wedding DJ services is unreliability.
-The DJ showed up late (or not at all), the DJ did not come prepared for the event, the DJ did not act in a professional manner.
-This can ruin an event, or worse it can ruin an entire industry where low costs and low quality appears to be the norm.
-A professional DJ will give you all the assurances necessary, a contract to protect you, impeccable references, and a professional and friendly attitude from start to finish.
-You will never have to worry about reliability with the professional DJ.
+The DJ showed up late (or not at all), the DJ did not come prepared for the event, the DJ did not act in a professional manner, the DJ had a technical problem they could not overcome.
+This can ruin an event and over time these “cheap DJs” can tarnish an industry as a whole.
+A professional wedding DJ will give you all the assurances necessary, a contract to protect you, impeccable references, and a professional and friendly attitude from start to finish.
+You will never have to worry about reliability if you hire the right DJ.